the94zyskowski/sorting_algorithm_races_GUI/README.md

 - **Visual Studio 2022** as the development environment.

 ## To Do
-1. Add more sorting algorithms (e.g., Merge Sort, Bubble Sort).
-2. Improve visualization by adding color-coded animations to indicate swaps or sorted sections.
+1. Improve visualization by adding color-coded animations to indicate swaps or sorted sections.
-3. Implement pause and resume functionality for sorting.
+2. Implement pause and resume functionality for sorting.

 ## How to Run
 1. Clone the project.